Corkscrew "Super" Ghost Orchid

 For more information on Corkscrew's Super Ghost Orchid, read or download the attached fact sheet.

-Update: August 1, 2016: Corkscrew's Super Ghost Orchid is currently not blooming.
-There are a few dying flowers and no new buds.
+Update: September 20, 2016: Corkscrew's Super Ghost Orchid has flowers.
 Please check back here for updates.

 Corkscrew Super Ghost Orchid T-shirts (with R. J. Wiley's photo) are available for sale at Corkscrew's Nature Store.